drorhilman/manage2/prompts/stories1.md

 - Set up security rules for whitelist verification
 - Implement custom claims for role-based access

+### US-1.5: Google Authentication for Local Development
+As a developer, I want to be able to override the login hen running locally, so i can jump right into the view of the product, without having to login every time.

 ## Epic: Customer Management

 ### US-2: Customer List View